 Trekkers can choose from various accommodation options during their journey to Everest Base Camp and Annapurna Base Camp.
 Teahouses or lodges are the most popular offering basic guest houses with shared bathrooms and communal dining areas.

 Camps provide a more adventurous experience offering stunning views and freedom.
-Luxury lodges and resorts offer upscale accommodations with amenities like spacious rooms, high-quality linens and gourmet dining
+Luxury lodges and resorts offer upscale accommodations with amenities like spacious rooms, high-quality linens and gourmet dining.

 Homestays with local families offer authentic Nepali hospitality and a unique opportunity to immerse oneself in the local culture.
 These accommodations cater to a wide range of preferences, budgets and comfort levels ensuring a memorable experience amidst the breathtaking Himalayan landscapes.